-The money market is a market for short-term funds or instruments that are highly liquid with tenor of not more than one year.
-Transactions in this market could be uncollaterized (call transactions) or collaterized (open buy back transactions).
-Some of the instruments traded in the money market include: Treasury Bills, Certificate of Deposits, Repurchase Agreements, Bankers' Acceptances (BAs), Commercial Papers (CPs), and Promissory Notes.
-Trading by banks and discount houses that are the major players in the market is usually designed to meet urgent liquidity needs, thus, engendering an efficient payments system.
-The market is designed to provide additional source of funds for banks to meet their short term financial obligations and the meet requests of their customers.
-Investments in short term financial assets impact on the term structure of interest rates, investment outlay and output in an economy.
+The money market is a market for short-term funds or instruments that are highly liquid with a tenor of not more than one year.
+Transactions in this market could be uncollaterized (call transactions) or collaterized (open buy-back transactions).
+Some instruments traded in the money market include Treasury Bills, Certificate of Deposits, Repurchase Agreements, Bankers' Acceptances (BAs), Commercial Papers (CPs), and Promissory Notes.
+Trading by banks and discount houses that are the major players in the market is usually designed to meet urgent liquidity needs, thus, fostering an efficient payments system.
+The market is designed to provide additional sources of funds for banks to meet their short-term financial obligations as well as customer requests.

-Both the conventional and Islamic (non-interest) money markets play critical role in the transmission of monetary policy and the achievement of sound and stable financial system.
-It is in this context that we discuss the operations of the money market under non-interest (Islamic) window.
-By convention, there are two broad based segments of the money markets.
-These are:
+Both the conventional and Islamic (non-interest) money markets play critical roles in the transmission of monetary policy and the achievement of sound and stable financial systems.
+It is in this context that we discuss the operations of the money market under the non-interest (Islamic) window.
+By convention, there are two broad-based segments of the money markets which are: